 Jeffrey Dahmer murdered 17 young men and boys between 1978 and 1991 in Milwaukee, Wisconsin.
-His father Lionel Dahmer discovered at the same time as the rest of the world that his son, the boy he had raised and nurtured, was in fact a brutal serial killer engaging in dark fantasies.
+His father Lionel Dahmer discovered at the same time as the rest of the world that his son, the boy he had raised and nurtured, was, in fact, a brutal serial killer engaging in dark fantasies.
 ‘A Father’s Story‘ is not a book about Jeffrey Dahmer the serial killer and his grisly crimes.
 It is a book about Lionel Dahmer, a father trying to understand what happened to his son and searching for reasons why he did what he did.
 A father who predominantly, worries it was his fault.

-. . .
+“. . .
 I wasn’t told what these other mothers and fathers were told, that their sons were dead at the hands of a murderer.
-Instead, I was told that my son was the one who had murdered their sons.
+Instead, I was told that my son was the one who had murdered their sons.”

 As soon as his guest made to leave he would kill them, wanting to keep them with him.
 He had fantasies of a sexual nature which extended to his victims after they were dead.

+While the crimes of Dahmer are not directly discussed you are aware of them.
+As you read this writing you become acutely aware that behind these crimes, behind these horrendous acts, is a person, an individual.
+You begin to ask your own questions about why and how a child can grow up to be someone who commits some of the most heinous crimes in American history.
 You watch while you read, feeling as though you are peering into a hidden private area that you shouldn’t be looking at.
-Through the memoir of Lionel Dahmer you see a baby Jeffrey Dahmer grow into a young child.
+Through the memoir of Lionel Dahmer, you see a baby Jeffrey Dahmer grow into a young child.

 “How could anyone believe that his son could do such things?”

-We learn those childhood details, the days out, the funny moments but we also see behind the closed-door and into the marital problems, the dysfunction in the household and the slow descent which saw Jeffrey Dahmer begin to retreat from all those around him.
+Lionel Dahmer opens up his memories and his family history as he gently leads us through the early life of Jeffrey Dahmer.
+We learn those childhood details, the days out, the funny moments but we also see behind the closed door and into the marital problems, the dysfunction in the household, and the slow descent which saw Jeffrey Dahmer begin to retreat from all those around him.

-He analyses his own difficulties in expressing emotions and wonders if he has passed this onto his son.
+In an exceptionally personal memoir, Lionel Dahmer is exploring his child’s mental states while at the same time taking a close look at his own.
+He analyses his own difficulties in expressing emotions and wonders if he has passed this on to his son.
 Could this be the foundation for an emotionally disturbed young man to take a sinister turn?

+Lionel Dahmer examines his own childhood where he struggled with many similar issues…confidence, self-esteem, and the expression of feelings and emotions.
 He considers whether he guided and helped his son through these issues as his father did for him.
 He fears he didn’t, leaving Jeffrey to turn inward, become introverted and potentially enter the dark inner world of fantasy which he eventually made into a reality.

-Now, when I think of him at that point in his life, I see him caught in his own murderous fantasies, trapped in the memory of a murder he had already committed, barely able to connect to any other part of reality.
-For him, a sudden, uncontrollable act of violence and sexual mutilation had thrust any hope for an ordinary life into a world that was utterly beyond his grasp.
+“Now, when I think of him at that point in his life, I see him caught in his own murderous fantasies, trapped in the memory of a murder he had already committed, barely able to connect to any other part of reality.
+For him, a sudden, uncontrollable act of violence and sexual mutilation had thrust any hope for an ordinary life into a world that was utterly beyond his grasp.”

 Lionel Dahmer openly discusses his troubled marriage to Jeffrey’s mother, how this turmoil probably distracted him from his son and while he could escape the atmosphere in the house through his work, his son had nowhere to go and was left alone to endure it.

+There is a clear element of self-blame in that he somehow should have known, should have intervened, or spotted something that could have stopped this from happening.
 He could have helped his son before it was too late.
-Powerful thoughts from a father who is in clear turmoil trying to understand and explain his son’s actions and behaviour.
+Powerful thoughts from a father who is in clear turmoil trying to understand and explain his son’s actions and behavior.

-By the fall of 1988, there were far , far more things that I did not know about my son than I did know about him.
-I didn’t know that he had already killed four human beings, two of them in the basement of my mother’s house.
+“By the fall of 1988, there were far , far more things that I did not know about my son than I did know about him.
+I didn’t know that he had already killed four human beings, two of them in the basement of my mother’s house.”